 Day 10 – Trams of Naples

 A free day in Naples to ride its three tram routes and visit the Italian National Railway Museum on the outskirts in Pietrarsa.
 Originally operated by horse drawn trams the standard gauge tram network, which now covers slightly more than 7 miles, opened in 1875.
-Travel to Pietrarsa is included in your pass and entry to the museum is payable locally.
+Travel to Pietrarsa is included in your Pass, entry to the museum is payable locally.

 Day 11 – To Turin